galaxyproject/training-material/topics/metagenomics/tutorials/mothur-miseq-sop/tutorial.md

 >    The middle segment is the name for each pair.
 You can change these names by clicking on them.
 >    These names will be used as sample names in the downstream analysis so always make sure they are informative!
 >
-> 5. Name the pairs.
+> 5. **Name the pairs**.
 >    - Make sure the pair names are like the image above (`F3D0`, `F3D5` etc)
->      - If the files will imported via url, they may have the full url as sample name, please remove everything but the sample name for each pair
+>    - **Important:** If the files were imported via URL, they may have the full URL as sample name, please remove everything but the sample name for each pair!
 >
 > 6. **Name your collection** at the bottom right of the screen
 > 7. Click the **Create List** button.
 A new dataset collection item will now appear in your history